vikashask/MEAN-Interview-Question/Angular/interview-question.md

         Make sure that any 3rd party library, which is not used, is removed from the application.
         Have all dependencies and dev-dependencies are clearly separated.
         I would consider lazy loading instead of fully bundled app if the app size is more.

-### 22.How Would You Define Custom Typings To Avoid Editor Warnings?
+### How Would You Define Custom Typings To Avoid Editor Warnings?

     If we need to extend the type definition for external library, as a good practice, we should not touch the node_modules or existing typings folder.
 We can create a new folder, say “custom-typings” and keep all customized type definition in that.

     To define typings for application (JavaScript/Typescript) objects, we should define interfaces and entity classes in models folder in the respective module of the application.

     For those cases, we can define or extend the types by creating our own “.d.ts” file.
-### 23.What Is Shadow Dom?
+### What Is Shadow Dom?
 How Is It Helping Angular 2 To Perform Better?

     Shadow DOM is a part of the HTML spec which allows developers to encapsulate their HTML markup, CSS styles and JavaScript.
 Shadow DOM, along with a few other technologies, gives developers the ability to build their own 1st class tags, web components and APIs just like the <audio> tag.
 Collectively, these new tags and APIs are referred to as Web Components.
 Shadow DOM provides better separation of concern along with lesser conflict of styles and scripts with other HTML DOM elements.

     Since shadow DOM are static in nature, it’s a good candidate to be cached as it is not accessible to developer.
 The cached DOM would be rendered faster in the browser providing better performance.
     Moreover, shadow DOM can be managed comparatively well while detecting the change in angular 2 application and re-paint of view can be managed efficiently.

-### 24.What Is Aot Compilation?
+### What Is Aot Compilation?

     AOT compilation stands for Ahead Of Time compilation, in which the angular compiler compiles the angular components and templates to native JavaScript and HTML during the build time.
 The compiled Html and JavaScript is deployed to the web server so that the compilation and render time can be saved by the browser.

 ### 25.What Are The Advantages And Disadvantages Of Aot Compilation?

     Advantages :